ShenggaoZhu/django-sortedone2many/README.rst

 ---------------------------------------

-Since ``OneToMany`` relationship uses an intermediary model, it can work withouting altering already-existing models, thus providing better **extensibility** than ``ForeignKey`` (which requires adding a ForeignKey field to the "many" side model).
+Since ``OneToMany`` relationship uses an intermediary model, it can work without altering already-existing models/tables, thus providing better **extensibility** than ``ForeignKey`` (which requires adding a ``ForeignKey`` field to the model/table).
 This is a big advantage when the existing models can't be changed (e.g., models in a third-party library, or shared among several applications).